 Japchae, Korean Sweet potato Noodles, is one of the most popular Korean dishes there is.
 Every time I take non-Korean friends out to restaurants, that’s what they want to order.
 Also, it’s the most often requested dish for a pot luck dinner.

-Personally, to be honest, I have a love/hate feeling towards it.
+But to be honest, I have a love/hate feeling towards it.
 Why?
-Because it takes so long to prepare (for me, anyway), and it only takes one quick slurping of the noodles to finish the whole thing.
+Because it takes so long to prepare and it only takes one quick slurping of the noodles to finish the whole thing.

-The most tricky ingredient is the Korean Vermicelli/Dangmyun/Sweet Potato Noodles (Affil.)
-There are many names for them.
-I can only find these particular noodles in an Asian market.
-When you look at the package, first of all, it’s HUGE.
-Secondly, the noodles are hard and brittle.
+The sweet potato vermicelli or Dangmyun can be found in most Asian markets or on Amazon.
+Just be aware that the package is very large.
+Don’t be intimidated by the size though.
+The dried noodles tend to take up big volume so the package is huge.
+Again, the noodles are hard and brittle.
 The color is almost transparent but has a tinge of grey color.
 The noodles are folded in half (because they are long) and will be in a long package.
 Make sure it’s made ONLY with sweet potato starch and not added wheat or rice starch.

-Jap Chae – Korean Noodles RecipePrint
+Jap Chae – Korean Noodles Recipe

-- 1 Med onion sliced
+- 1 med onion sliced

 - 3 cloves garlic minced

-- 7-8 green onions cut in 3" lengths
+- 7 scallions cut in 3" lengths on bias.

-- 1 tbsp soy sauce or Tamari or Coconut Aminos
+- 2 tbsp soy sauce or Tamari or Coconut Aminos

-- 1/2 tsp sesame oil
+- 2 tbsp sesame oil

-- a pinch of sesame seeds for topping
+- ¼ tsp sesame seeds for garnish

 - Soak two large bunches of dried noodles in cold water.